marlycormar/iCARE/Readme.md

         Password: password
         Organization Name: CTSIT

+## Using honeyguide

+- Go to https://github.com/marlycormar/honeyguide and clone the repo locally.

 # TODO:
 - add access to local mysql server or dump and store data in a container